nitin42/Making-a-custom-React-renderer/README.md

 ## What we will build?

 We will create a custom renderer that will render a React component to a word document.
-I've already made one for the community.
+I've already made one.
 Full source code and the documentation is available [here](https://github.com/nitin42/redocx).

 We will use [officegen](https://github.com/Ziv-Barber/officegen) for this.
 I'll explain some of it's basic concepts here.